shaye059/ML-Music-Genre-Classification/README.md

 <p align="center">Nicolas Paré <br>Jonathan Boerger <br>Spencer Hayes-Laverdiere</p>

 <h4> How to view</h4>
 This project was written with Notebooks.
-To view it, you must have Jupyter Notebooks installed which can be done with a simple pip command:
+The notebook is too large to be viewed directly on GitHub.
+To view it, you must clone the repo and  have Jupyter Notebooks installed which can be done with a simple pip command:

 <br><code>pip install notebook</code>